rjcorwin/spec-template/templates/README.md

 - Update branding and company information
 - Add or remove sections based on your requirements
 - Modify the workflow to match your development process
-- Adjust the ADR template to match your decision-making process
+- Adjust the decision template to match your decision-making process

 ## 🤝 Getting Help